thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 This document defines a well-known URI {{!RFC8615}}, "oblivious-configs", that allows a target to host its configurations.

-The URI is constructed using the TargetName in the SVCB record.
+The URI is constructed using the TargetName in the associated ServiceMode SVCB record.

 For example, the URI for the following record: